-- 1. Exams will cover material from the lectures/discussions that take place as well as content in the assorted reading assignments.
-For preparation, students can consult the Review Sheets and Class Notes that are available under the link entitled Course Documents, which is located on the Canvas homepage. - 2.
+- 1. Exams will cover material from the lectures as well as content in the assorted reading assignments.
+For preparation, students can consult the Review Sheets and Powerpoints available under the link entitled Course Documents, which is located on the Canvas homepage.
+Students are responsible to take their own notes for exam preparation as well. - 2.
 Each exam will be available on the class Canvas website from Monday 12:01 AM to Friday 11:59 PM of each designated exam week. - 3.
 They are taken by clicking on the link entitled Exams that is located on the Canvas homepage.
 Students can then click the available link on the site to take the necessary exam, which includes 8 essay questions.
-Students are required to choose 4 and answer them using 600-800 words for each one. - 4.
+Students are required to choose 4 and answer them using 600-700 words for each one. - 4.
 Students are permitted to use sources in preparation for taking the exams as well as when they are taking them as well.
 The only restriction is that students cannot quote sources in their exam answers.
 Obviously no plagiarism is permitted.
 Note as well that no late exams will be permitted. - 5.
 Students are not allowed to disclose information regarding the content of exams to other students.
 Furthermore, when taking exams it is recommended that students use some form of a laptop or desktop computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programs.